bsbodden/barudb/docs/bloom.md

 ## Bloom Filter Implementations in Our LSM Tree

-Our project includes three distinct Bloom filter implementations:
+Our project includes four Bloom filter implementations that we benchmark against each other:

 1. **Custom Bloom Filter** (`Bloom` in `bloom/mod.rs`):
    - Our cache-efficient implementation with optimized memory layout